headlessdevice/esp32-s3-breathectrl/README.md

 ```

 - To flash the ESP32 navigate to esp_fpga_breathectrl directory and run the command
-'get_idf' and 'idf.py build' to build the project (make sure you have esp-idf version 4.3 or lower),
+'get_idf' and 'idf.py build' to build the project (working on esp-idf v4.2.2),
 and 'idf.py flash -p "COM Port"' to flash the binaries into the ESP.